Paul Kilfoil's World of Travel, Technology & Sport

 At Üçagiz harbour we trooped onto a wooden boat.
 It was much bigger than I thought it would be and had an upper deck that was partly shaded and a lower deck that was much cooler.
 Many more passengers boarded while we sat waiting.
 All of them were Turks - they'd obviously come to Üçagiz in their own cars rather than via the boat company's bus.
 Eventually, after a great deal of fannying about, the boat eased away from the dock.
 It was only 10:30 am, but the sun was already scorching hot as we chugged out into the Mediterranean Sea.

 For the rest of the day we motored around a bewildering number of small islands and sheltered coves, stopping to swim four times (we just dived off the boat into crystal clear, warm water) and going past the ancient sunken city of Simena near Kekova Island.
 This Lycian city, now under twenty metres of water, was submerged when a series of earthquakes in the second century BC opened a channel into the sea and the Mediterranean poured into what was previously a fertile valley.
 Unfortunately the sunken city was rather underwhelming when you looked down on it from above the water - despite the clear water all we could make out were the shadows of buildings and columns.
 Far more intersting was the stop at the charming cliffside village of Kaleköy.
-This tiny settlement hugs the steep slopes of a hill that plunges directly into the sea and consists of a few pansiyons on the water's edge, a small harbour and a stiff climb up to some Lycian ruins that were built high enough up to be out of reach of the floodwaters.
+This tiny settlement hugs the steep slopes of a hill that plunges directly into the sea, and consists of a few pansiyons on the water's edge, a small harbour and a stiff climb up to some Lycian ruins that were built high enough to be out of reach of the floodwaters.
 The village has no road access - you can only get there by boat or on foot via a rocky scramble from Kaş.
 The views across the Mediterranean from Kaleköy were those that millionaires dream about (and pay fortunes to get, provided they can reach them in their Porsche or helicopter).

 It was a long day, but a relaxing one; we didn't even panic as the deranged maniac at the wheel of our bus burnt up the rubber on the way back to Kaş.